- Compromised vision

 Who to admit

 Always err on the side of caution.
 Many units would admit patients with any periorbital swelling for a minimum of overnight treatment and observation.
+Patients with significant swelling or any red flags should be urgently treated, admitted, considered for imaging and kept nil-by-mouth.

 Assessment and recognition